brunomunarolo/Instroducao-Python/README.md

 ## Variáveis do Python

-- No Python, as variáveis são criadas quando você atribui um valor a ela:
+- No python, as variáveis são criadas quando você atribui um valor a ela:

 ### Exemplo